CryogenicPlanet/tsdev/Readme.md

    tsdev [global options] command [command options] Run a .ts file with zero config directly

 COMMANDS:
-   create    Create a new application dev       This run the app in dev mode with file watching build     This builds the app for production. prettier  Will run pretty-quick lint      Will lint the application help, h   Shows a list of commands or help for one command
+   create      Create a new application dev         This run the app in dev mode with file watching build       This builds the app for production. dts         Emit .d.ts files and bundle them prettier    Will run pretty-quick, prettify all staged files lint        Will lint the application version, v  Version of cli help, h     Shows a list of commands or help for one command

 GLOBAL OPTIONS:
-   --watch     Run in watch mode (default: false)
+   --watch        Run in watch mode (default: false) --version, -v  (default: false)
+   --help, -h     show help (default: false)
 ```

 ## Templates